 Despite rate structures that only allow recovery of invested capital over many decades (up to 60 years), utilities can attract capital because investors assume that rates will continue to be collected for atleast that long a period.
 Regulators and politicians assume that taxes and regulatory charges levied on electricity usage will be paid by a broad swath of residences and businesses and will not materially discourage usage of electricity in a way that would decrease the amount of taxes collected.
-A corollary assumption is that the number of customers taking electricity from the system during that period will continue to be high enough such that rates will be reasonable and generally more attractive than other alternatives.
-In the event that consumers were to switch en masse to alternate sources of generating or receiving power (for instance)

-distributed generation), rates for remaining customers would either not cover the utility's costs, or rates would need to be increased so much that more customers may be incentivized to leave the system.
-This scenario has been experienced in the regulated US copperwire telephone business, where rates have increased quite dramatically for users who have not switched digital or wireless telephone service.
+A corollary assumption is that the number of customers taking electricity from the system during that periodwill continue to be high enough such that rates will be reasonable and generally more attractive thanother alternatives.
+In the event that consumers were to switch en masse to alternate sources of generatingor receiving Pawer4projfstance distributed generation), rates for remaining customers would either not cover the utility's costs, or rates would need to be increased so much that more customers may be incentivized to leave the system.
+This scenario has been experienced in the regulated US copper wire telephone business, where rates have increased quite dramatically for users who have not switched to digital or wireless telephone service.
 While this scenario continues to be unlikely for the electricity sector, distributed generation, especially from solar panels, has made inroads in certainregions.